qppd/IoT-Smart-Fan/README.md

 - Monitor for buffer overflow or memory issues
 - Ensure proper message delimiter parsing

 **If all above are correct and issues persist, check for firmware updates.
-As of September 2025, serial comms, DHT, TRIAC, and buzzer are all confirmed working.**
+As of October 2025, serial comms, DHT, TRIAC, and buzzer are all confirmed working.**

 </details>

 <details>
-<summary><b>📊 Sensor Reading Issues</b></summary>
+<summary><b>Sensor Reading Issues</b></summary>

 **ESP32 Sensors Not Reading:**
 1. **DHT22**: Verify 3.3V/5V power and data pin (GPIO4) connection